davecoulter/YSE_PZ/docs/install.rst

 transients with the statuses :code:`Watch`, :code:`Interesting`:, :code:`FollowupRequested`, :code:`Following`,
 or :code:`FollowupFinished`::

-  python manage.py runcrons YSE_App.util.TNS_Synopsis.TNS_uploads.TNS_updates --force
+  python manage.py runcrons YSE_App.data_ingest.TNS_uploads.TNS_updates --force

 For everything marked as :code:`Ignore` for transients modified in the last 30 days, run this one::

-  python manage.py runcrons YSE_App.util.TNS_Synopsis.TNS_uploads.TNS_Ignore_updates --force
+  python manage.py runcrons YSE_App.data_ingest.TNS_uploads.TNS_Ignore_updates --force

 This can be a *ton* of transients, so it's best not to run this too often.